devtar-code/gekko/README.md

-# This repo forked from original authored by Mike van Rossum or @askmike
+# This repo is forked from original authored by Mike van Rossum or @askmike

 ------